 How much do decorations cost?

-8. What else to do in New York at Christmas?
+What else to do in New York at Christmas?

-Christmas is one of the most magical times to live in New York.
-The city is filled with Christmas trees, lights, carolers, decorated avenues, and stores...
-Without a doubt, it is the perfect time to travel to the city because it is beautiful and there is so much to see.
-Quoting Andy Williams' popular song: "It's the Most Wonderful Time of the Year!"
+Christmas is one of the most magical times to experience in New York.
+The city is filled with Christmas trees, lights, carolers, decorated avenues and stores...
+Without a doubt, it is the time to travel to the city because it is beautiful and there is so much to see.
+As Andy Williams said in his popular song: It's the Most Wonderful Time of the Year!